jurader/irt_pystan_numpyro/README.md

 This repository includes source code of our paper (Usefulness of pystan and numpyro in Bayesian item response theory).

 In the source code, Bayesian IRT models (1PL-IRT and 2PL-IRT) were implemented with pystan and numpyro.
-Then, estimation results of latent parameters of 1PL-IRT and 2PL-IRT were compared between pystan and numpyro.
+The estimation results of latent parameters of 1PL-IRT and 2PL-IRT were compared between pystan and numpyro.

 # Requirement